 Catholic Church of St. Vincent de Paul.
 The Dominican monastery with the Church of St. Vincent de Paul was founded in 1612 by the means of the town owner K. Senyuta.
 The present building was constructed in 1789.
 Catholic monastery lasted until 1859, after that the church was rebuilt into the Orthodox Church.

 In 1824, the trade area was established there, some trees were cut down.
 At the end of the 19th century, it was decided to create a public garden there.
 The garden is decorated with whimsical metal sculptures created by contemporary artist N. Masur.
-Address: Khmelnitsky, Proskurovskaya Str., 40.
+Proskurovskaya Street, 40.

 The monuments of architecture are only a few buildings of the 19th - early 20th centuries in baroque, eclecticism and modernism.

-- Some landmarks on Proskurovskaya Str. (former Aleksandrovskaya Str.) - the building of the Museum of Art (1903), and the House of Culture, where first theater in the city was opened in 1892.
+- Some landmarks on Proskurovskaya Street - the building of the Museum of Art (1903), and the House of Culture, where first theater was opened in 1892.

 Hotel “Lybid-Plaza”.
-The hotel is located in the center of Khmelnitsky in retail and entertainment complex “Lybid-Plaza”.
+The hotel is located in the center of the city in retail and entertainment complex “Lybid-Plaza”.
 Panoramic views of the city center.
 The hotel was opened in October 2007.

 Hotel “Coliseum”.
 The hotel-restaurant complex is located in micro district “Blizhniye Grechany”.
 Main services: restaurant, bar, billiards, sauna, Wi-Fi, parking.
-Address: Khmelnitsky, Chkalov Str., 1-a.
+Chkalov Street, 1-a.
 Contact phone: +380 382 55 93 35.

 Main services: restaurant (Ukrainian and European cuisine), bar, gym, laundry, ATM, barbershop, conference hall, Wi-Fi, billiards, laundry, parking.
-Address: Khmelnitsky, Shevchenko Str., 34.
+Shevchenko Street, 34.
 Contact phones: +380 382 76 55 20, +380 76 26 11.

 Mini-hotel “Lyube”.
 Private restaurant and hotel complex located in the outermost part of the city in the Grechany district (“Neva” plant).
 Main services: restaurant, cafe-bar, conference hall, Wi-Fi, parking.
-Address: Khmelnitsky, Kurchatov Str., 17.
+Kurchatov Street, 17.
 Contact phones: +380 382 70 40 70, +380 382 55 92 53.

 Hotel “Tsentralniy”.
 The hotel is located in the very center of the city.
 Main services: restaurant, conference hall, barbershop, bank, Internet, Wi-Fi, parking.
-Address: Khmelnitsky, Gagarin Str., 5.
+Gagarin Street, 5.
 Contact phones: +380 382 65 77 59, +380 382 76 45 41.